Recognition & Compliance

 Who uses Proofbox?

-Is Proofbox recommended by legal professionals?
+Is Proofbox recommended by IP managers?

 Disclaimer